 It’s now possible to purchase cordyceps capsules, powders and tablets from most health food stores and online.
 Many people take them by mouth, but some even like to open the capsules and use the powder in teas, soups and stews, like how they were traditionally taken in China for hundreds of years.

-There are plenty of delicious ways to add cordyceps into your routine and take advantage of the unique health benefits that it has to offer.
+There are plenty of delicious ways to add cordyceps into your routine and take advantage of the unique health benefits that they have to offer.
 Here are a few tasty recipes to get you started:

 - Cinnamon Vanilla Cordyceps Latte